Swimming in the Rhine

 Good to know.

 The easiest point of entry is at Schaffhauserrheinweg 93, just below Museum Tinguely.
 You can swim along the Kleinbasel side until shortly before the Dreirosenbrücke.
-For all points of entry and exit, see the map provided by Swiss Lifesaving Society (Schweizerische Lebensrettungs-Gesellschaft SLRG).
+For all points of entry and exit, see the map provided by Swiss Lifesaving Society (Schweizerische Lebensrettungs-Gesellschaft SLRG) or the Bachapp app.

 Please swim in the Rhine only if you are a good and safe swimmer.
 To ensure that swimming in the Rhine is a great experience, please observe the following safety information: